A Pie Guide

 4. Do not cut and stamp at the same time.
 Start by pushing down the cutter at the edge of the dough without shaking it.
 Then press down the cutter handle to stamp the dough.
 Hold there and pull up the cutter.
 Then, over the parchment paper press again to release the piece of dough.
 Try to not touch the cutouts so they don’t loose their form.
 As soon as one piece of parchment paper is full place it on the fridge.

 5. The idea of starting on the edge of the dough is because, in case the dough doesn’t stick to the cutter when you press down to stamp, you can break the thin border and take the piece out without dragging it too far.
-Another option is to pinch again and try to stick the piece of dough onto the cutter, but this could affect the design.
+Another option is to punch again the dough with the pie cutter and try to stick the piece of decoration onto the cutter.
 Make sure there are no pieces of dough inside the cutter after each cut.
-You may use a toothpick to take out any.
-Also, dump the cutter inside the small bowl of flour after every few cuts to prevent the dough from getting stuck.
+You may use a toothpick to take out any remaining.

-6. If the dough is getting sticky you may lift the dough and dust some flour beneath, as you did while working the first disk.
+6. If the dough is getting sticky you may lift the area that you are about to cut and dust some flour beneath, as you did while working the first disk.
 Remember that floured hands, utensils and surface always help when working with dough.

 7. You can knead the scrapes and stretch again to have more dough for more decorations, as you did with the remaining dough of the bottom crust.
 Each time you stretch it though, the circle would be less elastic and of course, smaller.